CalvinKrist/ProjectBrightSun/README.md

 ### How to build for development:
 1. CD to the project directory
 1. Run `npm init`
 1. Run `npm start`.
-This command is how the application is launched during deelopment.
+This command is how the application is launched during development.

 ## Development Progress
 [![Throughput Graph](https://graphs.waffle.io/CalvinKrist/RedBlueCyberlab/throughput.svg)](https://waffle.io/CalvinKrist/RedBlueCyberlab/metrics/throughput)